ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 ## Why Hosted Agents?

 But why would you choose to host your agent in Foundry instead of running it on numerous other compute platforms, like AKS, Azure Functions, or even your own server?
-The anwer is that Foundry hosted agents solve some hard problems that arise with advent of more general purpose agents (like Github Copilot or Claude Code).
+The answer is that Foundry hosted agents solve some hard problems that arise with the advent of more general-purpose agents (like Github Copilot or Claude Code).
 These agents write and execute code on the machine where they are running.
-This mean that you would never want to have request from two different users go to the same instance of the agent, otherwise a nefarious user could execute code that could exfiltrate data from another user's session.
+This means that you would never want to have requests from two different users go to the same instance of the agent, otherwise a nefarious user could execute code that could exfiltrate data from another user's session.
 What you need here is isolation.

 This is where Foundry hosted agents shine.
-Each **request** is guaranteed to be executed in a new *microvm*, which is spawned on the hot-path of the request, isolated from all other requests.
+Each **request** is guaranteed to be executed in a new *microvm*, which is spawned on the hot path of the request, isolated from all other requests.
 This means that you can safely run arbitrary code execution agents without worrying about cross-request data leaks.
 The platform also handles scaling, so if you have 100 concurrent requests, you'll get 100 microvms — no contention, no queuing.
-Each request is assigned a unique session ID, and you have option to continue followup requests in the same session, and platform will guarantee that the disk state of microvm is persisted across restarts, for 30 days.
+Each request is assigned a unique session ID, and you have the option to continue follow-up requests in the same session.
+The platform will guarantee that the disk state of the microvm is persisted across restarts, for 30 days.

 In addition to request isolation, you also get a unique identity assigned to every agent.
 This means you can control what resources your agents can access using Azure RBAC.
 You can give your agent permission to read from a specific blob storage container, or access a particular database, and the agent can use its managed identity to authenticate securely.
 This is a game-changer for building agents that interact with sensitive data or perform actions on behalf of users.